gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 #### Partition re-run

 Go also provides ability to re-run a Job of a stage.
-This provides ability to run the partition that could have failed due to flaky test etc.
+This provides ability to run the partition that could have failed due to flaky test etc. The best part is, TLB runs the exact tests that it ran the last time making sure no test is missed out!

 <img src="/images/blog/run-x-instance/11-1.png" style="width: 100%; border: 1px solid;">
 <img src="/images/blog/run-x-instance/11-2.png" style="width: 100%; border: 1px solid;">

+#### TLB Correctness Check

+TLB provides an ability to check correctness, i.e. it will make sure all tests were run.
+You can configure to run this correctness check once all partitions are done executing, may be in next stage / pipeline.

 ### Power of dynamic splitting